-In the 21st century, investment capital moves across national borders as never before.
-Foreign companies have invested $3.1 trillion in the United States and employ more than 6.4 million Americans with an annual payroll of more than $500 billion, according to data from the U.S. Department of Commerce.
+International investment is increasingly important to the U.S. economy.
+Foreign companies have invested $4 trillion in the United States and employ 7.1 million Americans, according to data from the U.S. Department of Commerce.
 U.S. affiliates of foreign-headquartered companies purchase hundreds of billions of dollars of inputs from local suppliers and small businesses and produce more than one-quarter of all U.S. merchandise exports.

 Coupled with home-grown capital and ingenuity, these investments give the United States extraordinary access to cutting-edge technology and productivity tools.
-Which foreign employers create the most jobs in the United States?
 Companies headquartered in seven countries—the United Kingdom, Japan, Canada, Germany, Switzerland, France, and the Netherlands—account for more than 70% of the stock of foreign direct investment in the United States.

 To be sure, some potential foreign acquisition of U.S. companies draw concern from a national security perspective.
 In 2007, Congress approved the Foreign Investment and National Security Act (FINSA).
 It reaffirmed the U.S. “open door” policy toward international investment but ensured the president’s authority to block a foreign acquisition of a U.S. company when tangible national security issues are at stake.
 It restored certainty to the federal government’s process for reviewing foreign acquisitions of U.S. firms, which is managed by the interagency Committee on Foreign Investment in the United States (CFIUS).